Segment Reporting

 The Company operates in one operating segment and therefore has only one reportable segment.
 The Company derives revenue primarily from sales of its commercial products in the U.S.

 The Company's chief operating decision maker (CODM) is the chief executive officer.
 The Company manages the business activities on a consolidated basis.
-The CODM assesses performance of the Company, and decides how to allocate resources based on net earnings (loss), which is reported in the consolidated statement of earnings (loss) as Net earnings (loss)
+The CODM assesses performance of the Company, and decides how to allocate resources based on net income, which is reported in the consolidated statement of earnings as net earnings and allocates resources on a consolidated basis.
+The CODM uses net earnings to decide whether to reinvest profits into the Company's current products or into other research and development initiatives for the Company's product candidates.
+Net earnings is also used to monitor budget versus actual results.

 The measure of the reportable segment assets is reported on the balance sheet as total assets.